uwu/ash/README.md

 This imperative programming style may be more comfortable to some, and is nice for simple components, but removes the benefit of keeping your precise update logic away from the view.

+## `mount` and `unmount` hooks

+The `mount` and `unmount` hooks in Ash components are both passed the props and current state.

+Calling them during a render looks like this:
+ - If mounted, call `unmount()`, else do nothing
+ - Call `render()` to get the new dom nodes to use
+ - If mounted, remove the old nodes from the document
+ - Add new node to the document
+ - Call `mount()`

+So when a rerender happens, unmount will be hit first, then render, then mount.

+You can also return a function from `mount()` to call it before the next `unmount()` automatically.
+This will only happen the next time, and is optional.
+It is useful for cleaning up subscriptions, etc.

+Be careful, these are very noisy functions, adding handlers here handling, eg, mouse events is an easy way to make performance issues.